URise Indigenous

 Content-Related Support

-For inquiries related to the University of Calgary's Enterprise Learning Management system (ELM) please reach out to UService.
+For inquiries or issues related to the University of Calgary's Enterprise Learning Management system (ELM) in PeopleSoft please reach out to UService.

 Contact UService here

-For any issues related to LinkedIn Learning including account access, course playback, completions not recording, or general platform questions, please contact the LinkedIn Learning directly.
+For issues related to LinkedIn Learning including account access, course playback, completions not recording, or general questions, contact LinkedIn Learning directly.